Jordan Gavaris

 Jordan James Gavaris (born September 25, 1989) is a Canadian actor.
 He is best known for his role as Felix Dawkins in the BBC America and Space television series Orphan Black (2013–2017).
-He is the lead in The Lake opposite Julia Stiles.
+He is the lead actor in The Lake (2022–2023) opposite Julia Stiles.

 Early life

-Gavaris was born and raised in Caledon, Ontario, Canada.
+Gavaris was born in Brampton and raised in Caledon, Ontario, Canada.
 His father is a Greek immigrant who worked for the Toronto District School Board before leaving to develop real estate in Toronto.
 His mother was born in Canada, and is of Northern European descent.
 She formerly had a career with The Globe and Mail.
 He is the youngest of three children.
+Later living in Snelgrove, he attended Mayfield Secondary School, but was not admitted into the arts program.

 Career

 Gavaris made his feature film debut in the Canadian independent film, 45 R.P.M. opposite Michael Madsen, Kim Coates, and Amanda Plummer.
 In 2010, Gavaris co-starred in the Cartoon Network live-action series Unnatural History.
 Gavaris also co-starred in the original drama Orphan Black for BBC America and Canada's Space.

 In 2010, Gavaris was honoured by Playback, Panavision Canada, and The Canadian Film and Television Hall of Fame by being named one of 2010's "Top Ten to Watch".

 In 2014, Gavaris won a Canadian Screen Award for Best Supporting Actor and also won a Constellation Award for best performance in an episode.
 On August 18, 2014, Gavaris was announced as the winner of the 2014 EWwy Award for Best Supporting Actor in a Drama Series.

 In 2016, Gavaris appeared in a supporting role in the film Sea of Trees, directed by Gus Van Sant and starring Matthew McConaughey and Ken Watanabe, and 2017 saw him co-star with Lena Olin in the arthouse film Maya Dardel.
 The film premiered at the SXSW Film Festival to generally favorable reviews.